Jumbo Loan vs. Conventional Loan: What You Need to Know

 Jumbo Loan Requirements

-Applying for a jumbo loan requires meeting specific criteria that differ from conventional mortgages.
+Applying for a jumbo loan requires meeting specific criteria different from conventional mortgages.
 Since jumbo loans are larger and finance expensive homes, lenders often demand a higher credit score, usually about 700 or above.
 You must also pay a larger down payment, typically between 15% to 20% of the home's value.

 Debt-to-income ratios are closely scrutinized, and you may be expected to have substantial cash reserves (e.g., slush funds or emergency funds), sometimes equal to a year's worth of mortgage payments.
 The documentation process, such as proof of income and assets, can be rigorous.
 These stringent requirements make jumbo loans more exclusive and tailored to high-income individuals looking to purchase luxury properties.